Pipeline lifecycle

 Combined status

-Because runtime status is not only set if the resources status is Provisioned
+Because runtime status is not only set if the resources status is Provisioned, the API for

 convenience has a combination status which combines resources status and runtime status